This article will give an overview for anyone interested in importing to Indonesia and starting an import company.

 Virtual offices are acceptable option for getting the domicile letter but they are mostly available in Jakarta.
-Indosight consultants can help you with the virtual office.
+Emerhub consultants can help you with the virtual office.

 3. Register a General Importer Identity Number (API-U) or a Producer Importer Identity Number (API-P) at the Investment Coordinating Board